The Internet’s Favorite $5 Mascara Just Got Even Better

 Share your first impressions of Essence’s Lash Princess Curl & Volume — how did it look, feel, hold up throughout the day?

 One thing that's irksome about my lashes is their lack of upward movement, and I really enjoyed the immediate lift that I got from this formula.
 I only did two coats and the thickness, extension, and indeed, curling properties were very evident even without a super-heavy hand.
 (I was really skeptical about the curling aspect — like, how can a mascara do that? — but this one does.)
 I also really liked the effect it had on my sadly nonexistent bottom lashes.
 They are so light that they often look spidery and kinda weird when I put mascara on them, but the curved brush made it easy to give them a natural-looking coating.
+The stuff stayed put through my admittedly not-so-active day, although when I took a midafternoon nap, I woke up a little... smudgy.

 One thing that's irksome about my lashes is their lack of upward movement, and I really enjoyed the immediate lift that I got from this formula.
 I only did two coats and the thickness, extension, and indeed, curling properties were very evident even without a super-heavy hand.
 (I was really skeptical about the curling aspect — like, how can a mascara do that? — but this one does.)
 I also really liked the effect it had on my sadly nonexistent bottom lashes.
 They are so light that they often look spidery and kinda weird when I put mascara on them, but the curved brush made it easy to give them a natural-looking coating.
+The stuff stayed put through my admittedly not-so-active day, although when I took a midafternoon nap, I woke up a little... smudgy.

+Because of my aforementioned lack of expertise in the maquillage department, I’m not sure anyone is looking to me for recommendations.
+I am, however, really excited to tell my makeup-expert sister and sister-in-law that I was one of the first to try the newest iteration of the internet-famous $5 mascara.

+Because of my aforementioned lack of expertise in the maquillage department, I’m not sure anyone is looking to me for recommendations.
+I am, however, really excited to tell my makeup-expert sister and sister-in-law that I was one of the first to try the newest iteration of the internet-famous $5 mascara.

 Karina Hoshikawa, Beauty & Wellness Market Writer